amber-lang/amber-docs/docs/0.3.5-alpha/basic_syntax/loops.md

 - **Infinite** loop that can only be broken with a `break` keyword
 - **Iterator** loop that iterates over an array

-In the context of loops, you can use the break and continue keywords to help you control the flow.
+Within loops, the `break` and `continue` keywords can be used to control the flow of execution effectively.

 ## Infinite Loop

-Whatever you put into the infinite loop it will be executed infinitely until you `break` the loop.
+An infinite loop executes its code repeatedly without end until a `break` statement is used to exit the loop.

 ```ab
 let i = 0